ray-di/Ray.TestDouble/README.md

 ## Fake a class method

+There are ways to specify the target class by using the `@Fakeable` annotation or explicitly specifying a list of class names.

 Annotate `@Fakeable` annotation for the target.
 Then, 'Fake' prefixed class in same namespace will be called instead of original class.

+### @Fakeable annotation binding

 Actual class